-If, at development stage, an application clearly has a significantly greater or significantly lesser impact than that envisaged in the averaging implicit in the above methodology, a 'special assessment' may be called for at the Council's discretion.
-The applicant will be expected to provide supporting information and detailed calculations of their development's transport, water supply, wastewater and stormwater demands in base units.
-Using the standard base unit/HUE conversions (Table G-2 of Appendix G) these estimates may then be converted to HUE's and charged accordingly.
-This additional information could be made part of a Section 92 (RMA 1991) request or at requested pre-application stage.
+The applicant will be expected to provide information in support of the request, including detailed calculations of their development's transport (typically a Traffic Impact Assessment), and water supply, wastewater and stormwater demands in base units.
+Using the standard non-residential base unit/HUE conversions (Appendix G) these estimates may then be converted to HUEs and charged accordingly.